Talking in “tongues” – My own experience

 Often, those who pray in the Spirit do not utter words, for words become limited for such close communication with God at these times.
 Our hearts are filled with wonder, love, and a knowing that we are in the humbling presence of Almighty God.
 And it is at this time that the quickened Holy Spirit within us takes over, interceding on behalf of the saints.
 This is not a mindless exercise of “tongue-talking”, but a sober meditation and communion with God.

-After many years of “talking in tongues” and later, asking lots of questions, I have discovered, that even though my “tongues” had more vocabulary than any I have heard, it was all my work.
+After many years of “talking in tongues” I began asking lots of questions and conducted extensive research.
+I have discovered, that even though my “tongues” had more vocabulary than any I have heard, it was all my work.
 When I “spoke in tongues” I never had a consciousness of God’s presence.
 I still had sin in my life, yet I could go for hours “talking in tongues”.
 This just didn’t make sense to me.
 If I was so advanced in “praying in the Spirit”, then should I not surely be better than most in walking in the Spirit?
 I was not.
 This was a huge contradiction to me, and drove me to seek the truth of the matter.

-For more on the subject also see Dr. Thomas Schreiner’s video:
+For more on talking in tongues also see Dr. Thomas Schreiner’s video:

 I look forward to any questions you may have on the above.
 Send me an email to: firstname.lastname@example.org